vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 How do you manage your recipes?
 Via bookmarks in your browser?
 And end up with dead links to great recipes?
 Or as printed version with notes with your own improvements?

-As Home Assistant enthusiast, I wanted to store my recipes locally on my home server to use it while preparing the meals.
+As a Home Assistant enthusiast, I wanted to store my recipes locally on my home server to use it while preparing the meals.
 Also show my day- and week meal planning on the HA kitchen dashboard.\
 I searched for a self-hosting solution and found Mealie most suitable for this purpose.